Frequently Asked Questions

 Factors to consider include the size of the space to be cooled, energy efficiency ratings, noise levels, and features such as programmable thermostats and air purification systems.

-• How do tankless hot water systems work?
+• How long do tankless hot water systems last?

 • How deep will you bury the gas line for my BBQ?